PhD projects

 Understanding the formation of massive stars is central to wide range of astrophysics, from the star formation history of the Universe to the physical and chemical evolution of galaxies and the origin of blackholes, pulsars and gamma ray bursts.
 ALMAGAL is an ALMA Large Programme to observe 1000 young, high mass regions to study the formation and evolution of high mass stars and their associated stellar clusters.
 This project will involve the analysis of the ALMAGAL observations, and observations from related ALMA projects, to study the properties of the sources detected, the dynamics of the regions and their environments, and the evolutionary status of the protostars.
 ALMAGAL is large international collaboration and there may be opportunities to spend time working at some of the partner institutions.
 There will also be opportunities to take part in, and potentially, lead follow-up observations of some of the sources studied with ALMAGAL.
 The results of the analysis of the ALMAGAL observations will be compared with numerical simulations of massive star formation to help constrain the initial conditions required to form the most massive stars.

-Characterizing the dynamic magnetospheres of neutron stars
+Characterising the dynamic magnetospheres of neutron stars

-Supervisory team: Dr Patrick Weltevrede and Dr Mike Keith
+Supervisory team: Dr Patrick Weltevrede

 Contact: Patrick Weltevrede

 Radio pulsars are highly magnetised neutron stars which rotate very rapidly: up to 100s of times per second.
 During each rotation, the radio emission beamed along the magnetic poles sweeps across the Earth and can be detected by very sensitive radio telescopes as a regular sequence of pulses.
-The rotation of the neutron stars can be extremely stable which makes them very accurate clocks allowing tests of the general theory of relativity.
+The rotation of the neutron stars can be extremely stable, which makes them very accurate clocks allowing tests of the general theory of relativity.

-In this project you will explore observational data from the "1000 Pulsar Array" project on the MeerKAT telescope in South Africa (a pre-cursor of the SKA: the Square Kilometre Array which will be the largest telescope in the world).
-This rich data-set has exquisite quality observations for many pulsars yet to be analysed in any detail.
-In this project you will characterize this variability seen in the pulse shapes and their polarization, and explore the implications for magnetospheric theories.
+In this project you will explore observational data from the "1000 Pulsar Array" project on the MeerKAT telescope in South Africa (a pre-cursor of the SKA: the Square Kilometre Array, which will be the largest telescope in the world), and Lovell telescope data in Jodrell Bank (one of the largest steerable radio telescopes in the world).
+In this project you will characterise various types of emission variability seen in the pulse shapes and their polarisation, and explore the implications for magnetospheric theories.
+Where possible, we will supplement this data with observations from other radio observatories such as the Parkes telescope in Australia (a great instrument, which has discovered more pulsars than any other radio telescope in the world).

-CMB Spectral distortion anisotropies as a novel probe of cosmology
+CMB spectral distortion anisotropies as a novel probe of cosmology

 Supervisory Team: Prof. Jens Chluba